1948 Cleveland Indians season: Satchel Paige

 On August 3, the Indians were one game behind the Athletics.
 Boudreau started Paige against the Washington Senators in Cleveland.
 The 72,562 people that saw the game set a new attendance record for a major league night game.
 Paige showed his nervousness as he walked two of the first three batters and then gave up a triple to Bud Stewart to fall behind 2–0.
 By the seventh, the Indians were up 4–2 and held on to give Paige his second victory.

 Paige's next start was against the Chicago White Sox at Comiskey Park.
 51,013 people paid to see the game, but many thousands more stormed the turnstiles and crashed into the park, overwhelming the few dozen ticket-takers.
 Paige pitched a complete game shutout, beating the White Sox 5–0.

 By August 20, the Indians were in a heated pennant race.
 Coming into the game against the White Sox, Bob Lemon, Gene Bearden and Sam Zoldak had thrown consecutive shutouts to run up a thirty-inning scoreless streak, eleven shy of the big league record.
 For this game, played in Cleveland, 78,382 people came to see Paige.
 This was a full 6,000 more people than the last time that the night attendance record was set.
 Paige went the distance again, giving up two singles and one double for his second consecutive three-hit shutout.
 Paige now had a 5–1 record and a low 1.33 ERA.

 American League Playoff

 At the end of the season, Cleveland and the Boston Red Sox were tied for first place.
-This led to the first-ever one-game playoff in the American League.
+This led to the first one-game playoff in the American League.
 The Indians defeated the Red Sox 8–3 in the 1948 playoff game.
 Knuckleballer Gene Bearden was given the start for the Indians.
 Red Sox manager Joe McCarthy picked pitcher Denny Galehouse, who had an 8–7 pitching record.

 Ken Keltner contributed to the victory with his single, double, and 3-run homer over the Green Monster in Fenway Park in the 4th inning.
 The Indians moved on to the 1948 World Series against the Boston Braves.
 Later, McCarthy said he had no rested arms and that there was no else who could pitch.
 Mel Parnell and Ellis Kinder claimed that they were both ready to pitch.